-- 1. Place the Resolution Target in a slide holder in the center of your scanner's flatbed or in your film scanner. - 2.
-Start your SilverFast scan software and do a transmissive raw-scan (48bit HDR) with that optical resolution you like to figure out the sharpness adjustments for.
-The last step of the resolution slider chooses an interpolated resolution, which is inappropriate.
-You should not activate iSRD or Multi-Exposure. - 3.
-Save your scan as a TIFF-file and open it in your Imaging software (SIlverFast DC Pro or HDR).
+- 1. Place your 10x11cm Resolution Target in the center of your scanner's flatbed.
+To determine the optimum sharpness settings for transparency scans, please start SilverFast and switch to Transparency mode.
+Choose Reflective mode to determine the optimum sharpness settings for reflective scans.
+Please remember to cover the transparency unit for reflective scan as suitable for your scanner. - Start your SilverFast scan software and do a transparency raw scan or respectively a reflective raw scan (48bit HDR RAW) with that optical resolution you like to figure out the sharpness adjustments for.
+(The last step of the resolution slider chooses an interpolated resolution, which is inappropriate for this task.)
+The SilverFast features iSRD and Multi-Exposure have to be deactivated. - 3.
+Save your scan as a TIFF-file and open it in your image processing software (e.g. SilverFast HDR Studio).
 In order not to change the results it is important not to do any image manipulation such as rotation, etc. - 4.
-Look up the value that comes closest to the resolution you have chosen in the table under 4.6.
-Take the relating element and group number to identify this element on the Resolution Target (cp.
-3.2). - 5.
+Look up the value that comes closest to the resolution you have chosen in the table on page 10.
+Take the relating element and group number to identify this element on the Resolution Target. - 5.
 Set the view to 100% (original view) and have a look at the identified element.
 Use the sliders at the SilverFast sharpness dialog to display the element as sharp as possible. - 6.
 The sharpness adjustments figured out this way are the ideal basic settings for your scanner for future use with the chosen resolution.
 Based on this basic settings any possible unsharpness of an original is easily compensated.

-Example: Assumed you would like to scan with a resolution of 1200 dpi.
-As the closest value in the table under 4.6 you will find 1149.
-The 4. element of the 4. group is related to this value.
-Identify this element on the 1200 dpi scan of the Resolution Target you have made and adjust the sharpness sliders in a way the element is as sharp as possible.
-The sharpness adjustments you figured out this way can be used for scanning with your scanner at 1200 dpi as basic settings in future.
+Example: Assumed you would like to scan with a resolution of 1200 ppi.
+As the closest value in the table on page 10 you will find 1149.
+The 4th element of the 4th group is related to this value.
+Identify this element on the 1200 ppi scan of the Resolution Target you have made and adjust the sharpness sliders in a way the element is as sharp as possible.
+The sharpness adjustments you figured out this way can be used for scanning with your scanner at 1200 ppi as basic settings in future.